tcler/tcler.github.io/_posts/2025-05-22-experience-using-ollama-and-large-language-models.md

 [en] For reasoning problems, the output/feedback of the large model is indeed amazing; including some code generation with strong certainty, the effect is also good.

-However, it is powerless for news information with strong effectiveness.
+However, it is powerless for news information with strong timeliness.
 This still requires search engines to complete, or with the help of MCP server, this kind of task should be completed relatively well;

 There are also questions about original text clips, plots, and details of film and television literary works.
 The big model also performs poorly.